-The net cashflows incurred by the subsidiary classified as held for sale are as follows:
+The net cashflows incurred by the subsidiary during the year are as follows:

+2023 KD 2022 KD

-2022 KD 2021 KD Operating Investing (7,970,687) (3,579) (1,549,626) (28,111) Financing Net cash outflow (2,230) (7,976,496) (15,360) (1,593,097) Net easif outflow (7,770, 4 70) (1,393,097)
+Operating Investing Financing - (7,970,687) (3,579) (2,230)

+Net cash outflow - (7,976,496)

-The subsidiary disposed off during the year operated in the hyperinflationary economy of Sudan.
-IAS 29 requires that financial statements prepared in the currency of a hyperinflationary economy be stated in terms of a measuring unit current at the statement of financial position date and that corresponding figures for previous periods be stated in the same terms to the latest statement of financial position date.
-This has been applied in Higleig, a subsidiary, upto the date of disposal and the restatement has been calculated by means of conversion factors derived from the Consumer Price Index (CPI) provided by the Central Bank of Sudan (CBOS) or International Monetary Fund (IMF).
+The subsidiary disposed off during the prior year operated in the hyperinflationary economy of Sudan.
+IAS 29 'Financial Reporting in Hyperinflationary Economies' requires that financial statements prepared in the currency of a hyperinflationary economy be stated in terms of a measuring unit current at the statement of financial position date and that corresponding figures for previous periods be stated in the same terms to the latest statement of financial position date.
+This has been applied in Higleig, a subsidiary, up to the date of disposal and the restatement has been calculated by means of conversion factors derived from the Consumer Price Index (CPI) provided by the Central Bank of Sudan (CBOS) or International Monetary Fund (IMF).
 The conversion factors used to restate the financial statements of the subsidiary are, as follows: